Go to content

 • Be easy to update with news

-• Capture the band’s grit and vibe
+• Capture the band’s sleazy vibe

 • Improve their Google Search listing